 Science 35, and

-There is no limit to the number of times the exam may be taken.
-The exam must be taken to the time the application to the program is due, but within enough time for the application to be timely submitted to the Program Director.
+The student may take the TEAS exam up to 6 times.
+The exam must be taken by the time the application to the program is due, but within enough time for the application to be timely submitted to the Program Director.
 Beyond earning the minimum TEAS scores, TEAS composite scores will be used for admission purposes in the event of selection for the final Program student position(s) if candidate(s) have identical GPA for the sum of the prerequisite courses.
 Provide, with the Application items, a copy of the TEAS score sheet(s).
 Only provide TEAS score sheet(s) for TEAS test(s) the applicant wishes to use toward consideration toward the program application.
 Identify on the TEAS score sheet(s) which score(s) the applicant wishes to use toward application.
 DO NOT include extra TEAS sheet which explain the TEAS test or the TEAS scores.